Aangemeld als:

 Research project for E2 motor-gearbox product line (Ride 3/5/5+) in EU e-bike market.

-I developed a four-dataset triangulation methodology to establish OEM pricing recommendations, collecting anonymous data from 29 OEM product managers across Netherlands, Switzerland, Belgium, and France alongside competitive benchmarking of 32 component combinations.
+The eBike drive market is diverse but fickle; correct product placement is critical to boost ROIC probability.
+I developed a four-dataset triangulation methodology to establish OEM pricing recommendations, collecting anonymous data from 29 OEM product managers across the Netherlands, Switzerland, Belgium, and France alongside competitive benchmarking of 32 component combinations.

 Getting Bosch specified and integrated correctly is genuinely complex work that new OEM product teams underestimate.